angel-git/assetto-corsa/readme.md

 Spring boot application that connects to Assetto corsa and shows some stats.
 You can access to it with your phone/tablet in you are in the same network.

+## Specs
+This is an early release, for the moment is showing only the following information:
+- speed (km/h)
+- gear
+- rpm

+A lot of other stuff is coming! (last/best lap, tyres condition, G Force....)

 ## requirements
 - java jdk 1.8
 - maven